-The mobilization of joints to increase the range of motion, decrease pain, and improve movement.
+The mobilization of joints increases the range of motion, decreases pain, and improves movement.

-The stretching of muscle and fascia (the connective tissue overlying muscle) to increase circulation so healing of injured tissue may occur.
+The stretching of muscle and fascia (the connective tissue overlying muscle) increases circulation so healing of injured tissue may occur.

 The specific placement of needles to diminish high muscle tone.

 Functional Spinal Stabilization